 “Have you ladies decided what you would like?”
 The waiter is back, approaching us cautiously.

 “I have,” I say without waiting for my mother.
 “We’ll have the shrimp potstickers and the Mediterranean mussels.
 I’ll have the New York strip medium rare as my main course.”
 I close the menu and hand it to the waiter.

 “Hmm,” Carla comments.
 “How do you keep your figure eating like that?”

 “Don’t worry about my figure and order your food,” I say flatly.
 I realize now that I don’t want a relationship with this woman.
-She is completely and utterly vile.
+She’s completely and utterly vile.
 I just want my answers and then I’ll go.
-She drops her eyes to the menu again then raises them to the waiter.
+She drops her eyes to the menu again, then raises them to the waiter.

 “I’ll have the Alaskan halibut, please,” she says sweetly, handing him the menu.
 He makes his notes on his little pad then leaves.